WyriHaximus/Ratchet/README.md

 For a proper way to boot the server check out the [Ratchet example supervisor configuration](http://socketo.me/docs/deploy#supervisor).

+## Documentation ##

+For more abundant documentation on this project, check the [project documentation site](http://wyrihaximus.net/projects/cakephp/ratchet/documentation.html "Ratchet for CakePHP documentation").

 ## Plugin License ##

 (The MIT License)